-Workers' comp benefits for lost wages can be temporary, such as when the worker is convalescing but will eventually be able to return to work, or permanent.
-A permanent injury may be partial, such that the worker's earning capacity is diminished but not extinguished, in which case the workers' comp authority will usually look at the difference between what the worker can realistically do after the injury and what he or she could have earned if injury or disease free.
-An employee can also be completely and permanently disabled from ever working, in which case the monetary award will either be based on past wage amounts or on an estimate of future earnings.
+Workers’ comp benefits for lost wages can be temporary, such as when the worker is convalescing but will eventually be able to return to work, or permanent.
+A permanent injury may be partial, such that the worker’s earning capacity is diminished but not extinguished, in which case the workers’ comp authority will usually look at the difference between what the worker can realistically do after the injury and what he or she could have earned without the injury.
+An employee can also be completely and permanently disabled from ever working again, in which case the monetary award will either be based on past wage amounts or on an estimate of future earnings.

-To promote fairness to injured workers and sound public policy, most states have special rules for calculating benefit amounts where there are unique work situations, conditions, or factors such as:
+To promote fairness to injured workers and sound public policy, most states have special rules for calculating benefit amounts when there are unique work situations, conditions or factors to consider, such as:

 - Irregular earnings

 - Work dependent on unpredictable factors, such as the weather

 - Wage amounts that vary or are difficult to ascertain

 - Multiple-job holders

 - High absence rates